rusandris/StateTransitionNetworks.jl/stn_paper/README.md

 * `henon_map_main.jl`
 * `henon_map_sm.jl`

 save the values continuously in `data/` and log status in the stdout/logfiles.
-If you run the same source code multiple times in a row, results get appended in the same file, leading to errors.
+If you run the same source code multiple times in a row, results get appended to the same file, leading to errors.